geneticimprovementofsoftware/geneticimprovementofsoftware.github.io/index.md

 ## News
 * The [14th International Workshop on Genetic Improvement](events/icse2025) will take place at [ICSE 2025](https://conf.researchr.org/home/icse-2025).
 * We would like to invite researchers to submit to the special issue on Genetic Improvement in the [Automated Software Engineering Journal](https://link.springer.com/collections/gcefacefbd)
+* A tutorial on genetic improvement will be given at [GECCO 2025](https://gecco-2025.sigevo.org/Tutorials#id_Genetic%20Improvement:%20Taking%20real-world%20source%20code%20and%20improving%20it%20using%20computational%20search%20methods) by Sandy Brownlee, Saemundur Haraldsson, John R. Woodward, and Markus Wagner.

 ## Older News